dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-3/report.md

 ### Front-end

 In our HTML file, we embedded bootstrap 5 toggle buttons to turn sensor readings on or off.
 The on-toggle command is evaluated through jquery functions to take away the necessity of a submit button.
 The water alarm button cannot be set to a value other than a positive number and provides an alert when a number less than or equal to zero is entered.
-We also embedded a "find my device" button that lights up the red led when pressed.
+We also embedded a "find my device" button that lights up the red LED when pressed.

 Sensor data is read from the TCP Socket and is graphed into Canvas.js every 1/10 of a second.
 Turning sensor readings off hides the relevant line in the graph and sends a HTTP post request to the node.js server that carries a JSON payload.
 The JSON payload is as follows: